rumlingd/mobius_on-premise_doc/source/similarity-search.rst

   The ID numbers for sample images should be unique since it's used internally to identify the images.
 We recommend either using numbers or a combination of numbers and letters.
 It should be passed as a sting.

-You can add samples from python as well.
+You can add samples from a python script as well.
 ::

   def add_sample(img_path, ID):